eliranwong/wsl2/bible_apps/desktop.md

 8) In the field of "Shortcut key:", pressing "Ctrl + Alt + B" at the same time

-9) Run "Minimized"

-10) Download this icon https://github.com/eliranwong/UniqueBible/blob/master/htmlResources/theText.ico and assign it as the shortcut icon.
+9) Download this icon https://github.com/eliranwong/UniqueBible/blob/master/htmlResources/theText.ico and assign it as the shortcut icon.

 <img src="shortcut_properties.png" />